 4. Go through your closet.

-Less choice in your wardrobe gives you less to stress and think about.
+B T Dubs, Less choice in your wardrobe reduces stress and thinking.

 5. Join a Challenge!

-There are so many great people online who host amazing challenges, and it’s 100% inspirational.
+There are so many great people online who host incredible challenges, and it’s 100% inspirational.

-- 12-12-12 Challenge by becoming minimalist - A simple task of locating 12 items to throw away, 12 items to donate, and 12 items to be returned to their proper home can be a really fun and exciting way to quickly organize 36 things in your house.
+12-12-12 Challenge by becoming minimalist - A simple task of locating 12 items to throw away, 12 items to donate, and 12 items to be returned to their proper home can be an entertaining and exciting way to organize 36 things in your house quickly.

-- 30 Day Minimalism Game by the minimalists - On day one, get rid of one thing.
+30 Day Minimalism Game by the minimalists - On day one, get rid of one thing.
 Day two, get rid of two things.
-And by day 30 you get rid of 30 things.
+And by day 30 you get rid of 30items.
 In total, you will get rid of 465 things!
 Holy Moly, that’s a lot!
-Can you imagine having 465 fewer things in your home?
-Amazing!
+Can you imagine having 465 fewer items in your home?